-Here are the top 3 pros and cons of going solar:
+Here are the top 3 solar power pros and cons:

 PRO: Potential Savings On Electricity Bills

 Rooftop solar systems are now more affordable than ever, largely due to a dramatic drop in the price of solar panels over the past several years (decreased by 70% since 2010).
-As a result, solar companies are able to offer solar systems that are within reach for many American homeowners.
+As a result, solar power companies are able to offer solar systems that are within reach for many American homeowners.
+Gone are the days that an investment in solar is too expensive for the average family.
 Better still, low-cost loans and Power Purchase Agreements (PPA) make it possible to obtain the benefits of a solar energy system for little to no up-front cost for those who qualify.

 Depending on where you live, you may also be eligible for something known as net metering, an arrangement wherein your utility will actually pay you (in cash or energy credits) for excess power your solar system sends back to the grid.